Frequently Asked Questions

 How many treatments will I need?

-Acupuncture works in a similar way.
-Often it will take between 3 and 5 treatments to see a very significant reduction in symptoms, and it is often necessary for you to continue to receive treatments for a number of weeks after your symptoms disappear to address the root condition that was causing the symptoms.
+Remember to keep in mind that acupuncture is not a “magic bullet” cure, and that a commitment is required to receive the immense benefits that this type of medicine has to offer.
+Often it will take between 3 and 5 treatments to see a significant reduction in symptoms, and it is often necessary for you to continue to receive treatments for a number of weeks after your symptoms disappear to address the root condition that was causing the symptoms/problem.
 After your body’s balance has been fully restored, monthly or seasonal treatments are ideal for maintaining long-term wellness.